How to Help the Baby Mama Maintain Her Worth

 None of the little girls in the picture above was born with the desire to become a baby mama.
 If she makes that decision, it is because she is misguided.
 If she is seduced, it is because she is naïve.
 If she thinks that is the right thing to do, it is because she does not realize what is best for her.

 The first women available to empower her are her mother and other immediate family members.
 Their training is never complete.
 Without trampling on her individuality, they can keep on influencing her with affirmations of her strengths and teaching life lessons from their own experiences.

 Female bonding is empowering, and the baby mama needs to be included in the circle.
 She needs friends to assist her; advise her; affirm her, applaud her and make her accountable.
 No force is greater for the redemption of one woman, than a supportive circle of other women.

-- Whether the life she chooses accommodates her fullest potential as a woman, and as a mother
+- Does the life she chooses accommodates her fullest potential as a woman, and as a mother?

-- Whether her child’s interest is in the right spot on her list of priorities
+- Does she have her child’s interest is in the right spot on her list of priorities?

-- What her children will learn from such interaction
+- What her children will learn from her interaction with other men?